- EMMA BAIN – SECTOR DIRECTOR

 Stephen has a keen interest in history and the arts and a family tradition of museum involvement in regional Queensland.

 As a Consultant, Stephen works for a range of government, for-profit and not-for-profit organisations, and believes that the true purpose of corporate governance is to harness a board's energy to drive the creation of stakeholder value, including the delivery of mission and services.

 Karina has over 20 years’ experience as an artist, art educator and gallery manager.
 Karina has been employed as the Director of Warwick Art Gallery since 2006.

 Her move from secondary school teaching into the gallery sector was facilitated by her involvement as a volunteer on the steering committee that developed the striking Dogwood Crossing @ Miles facility.
 In 2005 she was appointed Centre Manager of Dogwood Crossing where she supervised the gallery, library, IT centre and interactive social history displays.

 Karina has a passion for the arts and a strong commitment to the growth of regional communities embracing the lifestyle of Queensland country towns and striving to achieve equity and sustainability for rural Queensland through the arts.

 Karina is artistic director of the fabulous Jumpers and Jazz in July festival which is in its ninth year.
 This event has evolved and expanded under her direction into a ten-day music and art festival that, at its core, fosters collaborations between the arts sector, tourism, education and business in the community.

-Karina is a board member of the Regional Galleries Association of Queensland.
+Karina is a board member of Public Galleries Queensland.